France – Policy Recommendations on Cell Phones, Wireless Radiation & Health

 2017: Cell Phones are banned in schools, colleges and even on playgrounds.

-- Mobile phones will be banned in schools and colleges including playgrounds announced the Minister of National Education Jean-Michel Blanquer according to a news article published in Le Monde.
+- Mobile phones will be banned in schools and colleges (middle schools in France) including playgrounds announced the Minister of National Education Jean-Michel Blanquer according to a news article published in Le Monde.
 The measure was confirmed by the Minister of Education.

 French Agency for Food, Environmental and Occupational Health & Safety (ANSES) 2016 Report “Radiofrequency Exposure and the Health of Children” recommends regulatory changes to ensure “sufficiently large safety margins” to protect the health of young children stating: